 Let’s start with his handling of the results of the Mueller investigation.
 Despite his pledge to “share” the report with Congress “as much as possible” and that it “will not happen” that the president will “put his own spin on” and “correct” the Mueller report “before it’s released,” that’s precisely what did happen thanks to Barr himself.
 Before releasing any of the report to Congress, Barr himself provided a misleading public summary and press conference and publicized his own conclusion (not shared by Mueller) that Trump did not obstruct justice, and even used Trump’s phrase “no collusion,” clearly presenting the report “through Donald Trump’s point of view.”

-Shortly after that, Barr was roundly criticized for his suggestion in a congressional hearing that “spying did occur” on the Trump campaign during 2o16.
-As two former DOJ and CIA officials wrote, Barr’s claim “obviously aligns with the president’s prior false attacks and complaints” and appeared “designed to please the president” personally, contradicting the principle that the attorney general should be perceived as an “agent of apolitical justice.”
-Barr then appointed US Attorney John Durham in May to investigate the origins of the Mueller report; although duplicative and unnecessary, there was some hope that, as a career prosecutor, Durham would be able to conduct an unbiased review.
+Shortly after that, Barr was roundly criticized for his suggestion in a congressional hearing that “spying did occur” on the Trump campaign in 2016.
+As two former DOJ and Central Intelligence Agency (CIA) officials wrote, Barr’s claim “obviously aligns with the president’s prior false attacks and complaints” and appeared “designed to please the president” personally, contradicting the principle that the attorney general should be perceived as an “agent of apolitical justice.”
+Barr then appointed U.S. Attorney John Durham in May to investigate the origins of the Mueller report; although duplicative and unnecessary, there was some hope that, as a career prosecutor, Durham would be able to conduct an unbiased review.

 But reports this fall document that Barr has played an “unorthodox” and direct role in the investigation by attempting to “enlist” foreign governments, including Italy and Great Britain, in his “campaign to discredit the origins” of Mueller’s probe.
 As one former DOJ official explained, Barr’s direct and personal involvement throws “out the window” any hope that Durham will be able to handle the matter “in a professional, nonpartisan manner.”